SECONDARY RULES | DIVISION 1

 • No bowler may bowl more than 10 overs, or more than one-fifth of the total overs in a rain-shortened innings.

 • In a match where an innings is shortened and the new total overs is not divisible by five, one additional over shall be allowed to the minimum number of bowlers.
-(E.g. in a 33-over match three bowlers may have a maximum of seven overs, and no other bowler may have more than six overs.)
+(E.g. in a 21-over match four bowlers may have a maximum of four overs, and 1 bowler have a maximum of 5 overs)

 • Any pace bowler (deemed as anyone who is not a genuine spin bowler) may not bowl more than six overs in a single spell.